 There is a similar arrangement applying to restaurants and recreational centres in place, which is part of the multi-employer collective agreement between OSIKA for the employers and SYXKA-PEO and OYXEB-SEK for the trade unions, and also endorsed by the Ministry of Labour, Welfare and Social Insurance.
 In this case, the employers are committed to continuing paying part of the employees’ salary amounting to 10% of the basic salary during the suspension period.
 The suspended employees are then entitled to unemployment benefit reduced by the amount receivable by the employer.
 The agreement applies only in Ayia Napa and Protaras; two touristic areas with most of the enterprises suspending their operations during winter time.

-The instrument is particularly popular in the hotel industry, which accounts for approximately 80% of the affected employees.
-Restaurant and recreational centres' employees account for 12%, while other related activities for 8%.
-As far as nationality is concerned, in 2020/2021 the share of Greek Cypriots was 59.6% of the suspended employees; third country nationals had a share of 6.2%, EU nationals 33.9% and Turkish Cypriots 0.3%.
+The instrument is particularly popular in the hotel industry, which accounts for approximately 81% of the affected employees.
+Restaurants and recreational centres' employees account for 12%, while other related activities for only 7%.
+As far as nationality is concerned, in the winter of 2022/2023 the share of Greek Cypriots was 69.9% of the suspended employees; third country nationals had a share of 6.5%, EU nationals 32.3% and Turkish Cypriots 0.3%.

 Since its initial introduction, it has contributed to employment security for a considerable number of employees in the tourism sector.
-In the 2021/2022 winter 8,544 employees received unemployment benefit on the basis of the instrument's provisions and in the previous winter, coronavirus conditional just 26 employees, while in the winters from 2012/2013 to 2018/2019 the number was substantially lower, namely in average 5000 and in the first winter of the coronavirus almost 6,958.
+In the winter of 2022/2023 a total of 7,156 employees received unemployment benefit on the basis of the instrument's provisions; this represents a reduction of 16.3% compared with the previous year, 2021/2022.
+In the last four years the instrument is increasingly used, compared with the years 2012/2013 to 2018/2019 where in average 5000 employees were receiving the benefit.

 Employees in standard employment